yen223/yens-blog-v2/articles/a-bizarre-google-keyboard-bug.md

 ### Is this a problem with Gboard, or with the browser?

-I'm not entirely sure to be honest.
 The same bug happens on Chrome on Android, and on Firefox on Android, but they appear to manifest in different ways.

 In Chrome, *all letters* have keyCode `229`.
 In Firefox, typing letters generate the correct keyCode, but backspaces still have keyCode `229`, but with keyname `Process`.